 Nothing in her early life foreshadowed Jaime Derringer’s rise as a champion of contemporary design, through the development of her wildly successful design blog Design Milk and its sister sites, Dog Milk and Adorn Milk.
 A passion project if there is one, she turned - one step at a time - her love of contemporary design, architecture and beautiful things into a career that took her to places she probably wouldn’t have, had she stuck to a conventional path.
 Jaime was kind enough to open up and share with us what she was like growing up, her early career, her failures, her fears, her aspirations and what she’s hoping to accomplish in the future.
 I loved her willingness to be unconditionally open about her experiences and lack of pretense, particularly in light of the fact that she was a complete outsider to her industry and how she used that to her advantage, in building the indispensable design platform that Design Milk is today.
 Listen in to hear more about Jaime and her journey.

-About the podcast: The intent behind "Truth Is Golden" is to look at renowned creatives and their work with a critical eye.
+About the podcast: The intent behind our podcast series "Truth Is Golden" is to look at renowned creatives and their work with a critical eye.
 We aim to ask deep questions in order to peel back the layers of marketing, clever one-liners and sexy branding.
-We want to show the world what it truly takes for genuinely creative forces to find their own voice make a go of a career at it.
+We want to show the world what it truly takes for genuinely creative forces to find their own voice build a career on what is very often nothing more than a drive to do things differently.
 We want to hear about the successes, the failures, the inspirational stories and the lessons gleaned from all of it.
-In short, we want the truth, so that we can inspire other people to fulfill their creative vision and in the process, hopefully make the world a better place.
+We want the truth, so that we can inspire other people to fulfill their own creative aspirations and in the process contribute to making the world a better place.